 When driving through France you will need to carry a high visibility vest and a warning triangle at all times.
 To keep your car legal whilst it is France you will need to have insurance that covers you for more than the usual 90 days.
 This can make your insurance a little more expensive but it does mean you are covered against any damage caused.

 For more information on driving and getting here by road, take a look at our Driving to Provence Guide.

-Also see: Driving to Provence
+Coach to Provence

 Airlines, trains and transfer companies are all well-versed in catering for customers who travel with their own sports equipment (eg bikes/golf clubs in the summer), but it’s well worth checking the details in advance.
 Each company will have their own individual policy terms and conditions depending on the type of sporting equipment you are transporting.
 Here's a snapshot of the different transport options and a guide to their restrictions: